mozilla/experimenter-docs/docs/desktop-targeting-debug.md

 ## How to enable ASRouter devtools

 - In `about:config`, set `browser.newtabpage.activity-stream.asrouter.devtoolsEnabled` to `true`
-- Visit `about:newtab#asrouter` to see the devtools.
+- Visit `about:newtab#devtools-targeting` to see the devtools (you need to copy-paste this manually to navigate).

 ## Overview of ASRouter devtools

 ![Devtools image](/img/desktop/desktop-devtools.png)

 ## Targeting

-Navigate to the _Targeting_ tab using the left-hand side navigation.

 Inside the textarea targeting expressions can be written and evaluated using the `Evaluate` button.